ImgBotApp/InternetNL/detail/mail/ipv6/mx-AAAA/exp_en.md

 We check if the name servers of your mail server domain(s) return an AAAA record with IPv6 address for every mail server (MX).
-In case no mail server (MX) is defined, we give a notification and we still execute some other relevant subtests.
+In case no mail server (MX) is defined, we give a notification and we execute other subtests of the mail test which are still relevant.